-Enough talking.
+Enough with the introduction.
 Let's get on to the questions!

 Question 1: May I rescind our listing agreement if I am not satisfied with the quality of your service?

 Purpose of question: Identify the notorious "list and disappear" specialist.